The Kelly-Strayhorn

 2. During COVID, the hygiene, packaging, and care of the box is paramount to user comfort.

-Improvement: Our next iteration of prototypes featured items that were individually packaged to indicate safe consumption.
+Improvement: Our next iteration of prototypes featured items that were individually packaged to indicate safe consumption.3.
+Additional content should be scheduled before the event, with clear positioning that it is optional.

 Improvement: The adapted program outlined that the happy hour was before the performance so attendees could decide whether or not they wanted to attend.
 This also gave participants the chance to enjoy their food and drink during the performance rather than after, which all participants said they preferred.